heuperman/mocking-external-dependencies/README.md

 # Mocking External Dependencies

-Short exercise to test drive code when you have an external dependency.
+A short exercise to test drive code when you have an external dependency.
 Build an app that sends a short greeting using the Twilio API.

 ## User Stories